zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 There are just one mandatory : you have to use select to communicate with your clients.
 That's it.

-Also, a Makefile is provided use it to compile your program just add your files there.
+Also, a Makefile is provided, use it to compile your program just add your files there.
 # Step I : Server
 Basically, you have to make a server that can get multiple connections and if a message is sent by one of the client, every clients should get the message.
 ## I.a : Initialisation